Leonhard-Leopold/master_project/README.md

   saved to cluster use while clustering.
 Lastly, the preprocessed data can be used while clustering.
 Different methods of clustering histograms can be chosen.
 You can either use K-Means on the bins or calculate the cosine similarity of each pair of histograms and cluster the results.
 Another less resource-intensive method is calculating the average histogram and the cosine similarity to each datapoint.
-The same can also be done with the Kullback–Leibler divergence.
+The same can also be done with the Jensen–Shannon divergence.

   ![clustering of histograms](static/histogram_clustering.png)